-APEC provides funding for around 100 projects each year, with more than USD 16 million available in 2017.
+APEC provides funding for over 100 projects each year, with around USD16.5 million available in 2020.

 The APEC Secretariat administers two project funding sessions per year.
 APEC projects are funded from one of a number of project funding accounts and are selected on a competitive basis against established eligibility and scoring criteria.
 Each APEC project funding source is allocated to a specified APEC forum for the purposes of eligibility and scoring.
 These fora are described as the Responsible APEC Fora (RAF).
 The final funding decision is taken by APEC’s Budget and Management Committee, or APEC Senior Officials, if the project is sufficiently large.
 The APEC Secretariat provides specialist advice on improving project quality and also assists members with implementation.

 Projects typically include workshops, symposia, publications and research.
 They are open to participation from all 21 APEC member economies.
 As well as engaging with public and government sector organisations in member economies, external stakeholder engagement is encouraged.
 Many projects currently use virtual and remote delivery mechanisms in response to the travel constraints borne by the COVID-19 pandemic.

 The Concept Note, Project Proposal, Monitoring Report and Completion Report templates are regularly reviewed.
 Please make sure you use the version of the template that applies to the year that you apply for funding.
 You will find the correct versions of these templates in the PO Toolkit.